Harshit2728/Hotel-Booking-Cancellation/README.md

 Interact with filters (Guest Type, Hotel Type) to analyze specific trends.
 Use charts to compare cancellations across months and years.
 Export insights to PDF or Excel for further business decisions.

+📝 License
+This project is open-source under the MIT License.